How Your Mental State Influences Your Physical Health

 In conclusion, stress has the potential to increase our energy expenditure through its impact on our metabolism.
 However, the influence of stress on caloric burn is highly complex and individualized.
 It is essential to recognize the role of emotional eating and other factors that can counterbalance any potential increase in energy expenditure caused by stress.
 By better understanding these intricate mechanisms, we can further explore strategies to manage stress and its effects on our overall health and well-being.

-See also How many calories are in a biscuit from cracker barrel
+See also How many pounds are in 500 calories

 Stress-Induced Hormonal Changes and Energy Balance